BalThapa/BalThapa/README.md

-### Hi there 👋
+# Bal Krishna Thapa 👋

-- 🔭 I’m currently working on various projects assigned from college.
+- 🔭 I’ve recently completed my portfolio project using React and Tailwind CSS.
-- 🌱 I’m currently learning React advance, Drupal, Unit Testing and CI/CD.
+- 👨🏻‍🎓 I’ve completed my studies in Business College, Helsinki (except the internship) where i learnt React, basics of React-advance, PHP/Symfony, Drupal, Unit Testing and CI/CD.
-- 👯 I’m looking forward to make my career bright as Full-Stack developer
+- 👯 I’m searching for a role of Junoir Developer and looking forward to make my career bright as Full-Stack developer.

 - 📫 How to reach me: Instagram, Linkedin, Whatsapp, Facebook and Email